-199. Special Studies.
+199. Directed Research in Chemical Engineering.
 (2 to 8) Tutorial, to be arranged.
-Limited to seniors.
-Individual investigation of selected topic to be arranged with a faculty member.
-Enrollment request forms available in department office.
+Limited to juniors/seniors.
+Supervised individual research or investigation of selected topic under guidance of faculty mentor.
+Culminating paper or project required.
+Only 2 units, approved by petition and used only as replacement for one regular chemical engineering laboratory course, may be applied toward degree.
 Occasional field trips may be arranged.
-May be repeated for credit.
+May be repeated for credit with school approval.
+Individual contract required; enrollment petitions available in Office of Academic and Student Affairs.
 Letter grading.
 (F,W,Sp)

 200. Advanced Engineering Thermodynamics.
 (4) Lecture, four hours; outside study, eight hours.
 Requisite: course 102.
 Phenomenological and statistical thermodynamics of chemical and physical systems with engineering applications.
 Presentation of role of atomic and molecular spectra and intermolecular forces in interpretation of thermodynamic properties of gases, liquids, solids, and plasmas.
 Letter grading.
+Mr. Nobe (F)